mtvoid00/MTEEBot-main/README.md

 ### This is not a financial advisor.
 USE AT YOUR OWN RISK.
 #### DISCLAIMER: This software is provided AS IS.
 It is not responsible for any financial loss or gain.
-(Unless you win big, then I'll accept a Tesla, Ludicrous+ Mode only...with Warp Speed of course)
-#### This is not affiliated with the signal providers (independent project)
+#### This project is independent and not affiliated with the signal provider

 ## How to use
 Once you clone this repository run: ``` npm install ``` to install all dependencies